Kanpur - Kabrai Highway

 Overview

-The Kanpur Kabrai Highway land corridor is a 112 to 118-kilometre four-lane greenfield access-controlled highway under NHAI's Bharatmala Pariyojana.
+The Kanpur Kabrai Highway land corridor is a 112-km four-lane greenfield access-controlled highway under NHAI (National Highways Authority of India)'s Bharatmala Pariyojana.
 Starting near Magrasa village on the Kanpur Ring Road and ending at a cloverleaf on NH-76 (NH-35) near Kabrai railway station in Mahoba district, it passes through Kanpur Nagar, Fatehpur, Hamirpur, and Mahoba across 93 to 96 villages.
-The NPG gave preliminary approval in March 2025, DPR was finalised by June 2025, tendering started in December 2025, and construction is expected to intensify through 2026 with completion targeted around 2028.
+The NPG (National Planning Group) gave preliminary approval in March 2025, DPR was submitted for approval in June 2025, tendering started in December 2025, and construction is expected to intensify through 2026 with completion targeted around 2028.

 What Buyers Near the Kanpur Kabrai Corridor Must Check Before Any Transaction